John Bannister (Wisconsin pioneer, born 1810): Biography

 John Bannister was born in Conway, Massachusetts, in July 1810.
 When he was five years old, his father died and he moved with his mother to St. Lawrence County, New York, where she remarried.

 He came west to the Wisconsin Territory, settling at Green Bay in 1834.
 In 1836, he traveled south to the area that is now Fond du Lac, Wisconsin, and conducted the first plat for a village at that site.
 In March of 1838, he returned to that site with his family and settled there permanently.
 Almost since the time of his arrival, he served as the unofficial surveyor of Fond du Lac County up until the office of surveyor was formally established in 1848.
 A post office was established in Fond du Lac in 1838.
 The first postmaster was Colwert Pier, but he resigned after just a few months due to the death of his wife; Bannister was selected as the second postmaster.
 During these years, he also often served as a justice of the peace, and, in that capacity, he performed the first marriage held in Fond du Lac County, between Alonzo Raymond and Harriet Pier, a niece of Fond du Lac pioneer Edward Pier.

-In 1838, Bannister was elected elected the first register of deeds of Fond du Lac County, serving three years in that role.
+In 1838, Bannister was elected the first register of deeds of Fond du Lac County, serving three years in that role.
 In 1839, the Wisconsin Territory reorganized county government and established a short-lived system of county commissions, made up of three commissioners elected at large.
 Bannister was elected one of the three county commissioners for Fond du Lac County and served three years in that role, becoming chairman of the county commission in 1841.
 During those years, he also conducted the first census of Fond du Lac County for the 1840 United States census; he recorded 139 white residents of the county at that time.